Mastering Java Document Editing: Load & Edit Form Fields in Word Files Using GroupDocs.Editor

 Editor editor = new Editor(fs, loadOptions);

-This call initializes the editor instance ready to manipulate your Word document.
+The editor instance is now ready to manipulate your Word document.

 Reading FormFieldCollection from a Document